dietrichlab-cs/corsano-realm-converter/README.md

 # corsano-realm-converter

-converter for realm files provided by corsano
+converter for realm files from  corsano wearables